SebastianLiando/linkedin-autoreply/README.md

 This script automatically replies to LinkedIn InMail messages according to the detected intention of the message.
 The purpose of this script is to send a timely reply while allowing the user to read the message at a later time.

+> ⚠️ **This project is meant for personal use.
+There is no intention to break LinkedIn's Terms of Service.**

 ## How it Works

 ### [Gmail API](https://developers.google.com/gmail/api)